The flesh made word

 Mother Mother journeys into the deep waters of her ringshout practice, a reimagined healing movement technology that survived the bodies of her African ancestors who were once enslaved on plantations in the Americas, and who danced counterclockwise processionals to commune with their spiritual powers and travel across parallels of time…

-Join the Library as a Galaxy member to access Ringshout Love Consciousness.
+Join the Library to access Ringshout Love Consciousness.

 Before the Revival: On Honoring the Death So That We Can Discover New Life